kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 \(2\) Part 133, before February 1, 1977; or

-\(3\) Section 21.25 of this chapter, except the device must comply with §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.865   External loads.|§27.865]](b) and 29.865(b), as applicable, of this chapter.
+\(3\) Section 21.25 of this chapter, except the device must comply with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.865   External loads.|§§27.865]](b) and 29.865(b), as applicable, of this chapter.

 \(c\) *Weight and center of gravity*—